svenbieg/FlashMemory/Readme.md

 <h2>19.
 July 2026</h2>

 <p>
-I've got some new chips with all pins connected.
+I've got two new chips with all pins connected.
 The main-menu in my Windows desktop database editor<br />
 is still not working, i just don't have time to test it at the moment.
 </p>